You are here

 Control of sooty mold is targeted at preventing or reducing insect populations.
 Scales and aphids are usually the culprits in sooty mold infestations.
 It's important to identify the species of insect present to determine what control measures to apply and when.

-In Iowa, sooty mold is most commonly spotted on pine, maple, and elm trees.
+In Iowa, sooty mold is most commonly spotted on pine, maple, and elm trees, but can occur in variety of plant species.